 Our Board is responsible for governing the affairs of our company effectively for the benefit of our shareholders.
-In discharging this responsibility, our Board relies on the judgment, business acumen, and experience of our qualified management team.
+In discharging this responsibility, our Board relies on the judgment, business acumen and experience of our qualified management team.
 Our directors believe that the appropriate leadership structure for our Board may change from time to time.
 As stated in our Corporate Governance Guidelines, our Board does not have a policy as to whether our Chief Executive Officer should also serve as chair of our Board.
 The Board makes this decision as it deems appropriate from time to time based upon the relevant factors applicable to each case.
 At least annually, the Board deliberates on and discusses the appropriate leadership structure for our Board based on the needs of our company.

-Our Board is currently comprised of nine independent directors and one management director (our current Chairman, Chief Executive Officer and President, Mr. Chubb).
-When first electing Mr. Chubb as our Chairman in June 2015, our Board considered Mr. Chubb's leadership qualities, management capability, knowledge of the business and industry, the long-term, strategic perspective he has demonstrated over the course of many years, his performance as our Chief Executive Officer and President and his demonstrated focus on growing long-term shareholder value.
+Our Board is currently comprised of eight independent directors and one management director (our current Chairman, Chief Executive Officer and President, Mr. Chubb).
+In electing Mr. Chubb as our Chairman, our Board considered Mr. Chubb's leadership qualities; management capability; knowledge of our business and industry; long-term, strategic perspective demonstrated over the course of many years; and performance as our Chief Executive Officer and President.